aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. As with *Nothing is a Contradiction*, this theory should be understood as post-hoc explanatory and epistemological.
 The arguments don't form or describe an "*arche*".

+1. For the record I am a fan of the anthropic principle and evolution based thinking eg. evolutionary epistemology.

 1. "Interbeing" is a word that captures the wide-ranging interconnectedness which is described in this theory.